HPC at Harvey Mudd College

 [GPGPU System]

-Kepler (kepler.physics.hmc.edu) is a GPGPU system built jointly by CIS and Prof. Vatche Sahakian in Physics.
-It has two high-end Tesla GPUs donated by NVIDIA.
+Kepler (kepler.physics.hmc.edu) is a GPGPU system maintained by Prof. Vatche Sahakian in Physics.
+It has a RTX 2070 Super GPU and hosts JupyterHub server for teaching and research.

 • Number of Cores: 8 (2 x Intel Xeon E5606 Quad-Core 2.13GHz, 8MB Cache)